U.S. Commission of Fine Arts

 • The U.S. Commission of Fine Arts (CFA) contacts for shutdown planning and coordination are: the Assistant Secretary, who can be reached at (202) 504–2200 or the Administrative Officer, who can be reached at (202) 504–2200.

-• As of March 2011, there will be 10 CFA full-time employees and 1 temporary employee on-board prior to implementation of the shutdown plan.
+• As of September 2013, there will be 10 CFA full–time employees on–board prior to implementation of the shutdown plan.
 Upon announcement of a shutdown, the Secretary and/or the Assistant Secretary will ensure that a memorandum to all CFA employees is released providing updated OPM guidance on furloughs, benefits, and other relevant information.
-Also, in accordance with the Federal Acquisition Regulation 42.1303, stop-work orders will be issued to CFA contractors by the assigned contracting officer.
+Also, in accordance with the Federal Acquisition Regulation 42.1303, stop–work orders will be issued to CFA contractors by the assigned contracting officer.

 • Once appropriations have lapsed, all normal operations will cease and all further efforts will be devoted solely to closing down operations, protecting government property, and notification of employees on leave, in travel status or at temporary duty stations.